The terms 'action' and 'keywork' are, to some degree, interchangeable.

 right sort of instrument, the right mouthpiece and a good technique.

-The physical movement of the keys on their pivots creates friction.
-Friction=wear.
+The physical movement of the keys on their pivots creates friction, and

-The pivots are generally made of steel, the keywork of a softer metal
+friction=wear.
+The pivots are generally made of steel, the keywork of

-such as brass or nickel silver - so it's the keys that wear first.
+a softer metal such as brass or nickel silver - so it's the keys that

-Of course, you cannot stop this process - but you can delay it by oiling
+wear first.
+Of course, you cannot stop this process - but you can delay

 the action.